 Sorting Income From Principal in Estate Settlement

 When an estate or trust income interest comes to a close, the money does not simply pass in one lump.
-The fiduciary has to determine what portion is net income and what is principal, because different beneficiaries may be entitled to each.
-Property that was specifically given to a named beneficiary gets its own accounting, and the net income from that property goes directly to that beneficiary.
+The fiduciary has to determine what portion is net income and what is principal.
+Different beneficiaries may be entitled to each.
+Property given to a named beneficiary gets its own accounting.
+The net income from that property goes directly to that beneficiary.

 A fiduciary of an estate or of a terminating income interest shall determine the amount of net income and net principal receipts received from property specifically given to a beneficiary pursuant to the provisions of sections 14-7407 through 14-7430 that apply to trustees and paragraph 5 of this section.
 The fiduciary shall distribute the net income and net principal receipts to the beneficiary who is to receive the specific property.

 A.R.S. § 14-7405(1)For everything that is not specifically gifted, the fiduciary determines remaining net income using a different set of rules.
-Administration expenses like attorney fees, court costs, and fiduciary fees can be paid from either income or principal at the fiduciary's discretion.
+Administration expenses like attorney fees, court costs, and fiduciary fees can be paid from either income or principal.
+The fiduciary decides.
 Debts, funeral expenses, and death taxes come from principal.

 Pecuniary Gifts and the Remaining Balance

-A beneficiary entitled to a specific dollar amount (a pecuniary gift) receives interest or another amount provided by the will, trust terms, or applicable law.
-That payment comes first from net income, and if net income falls short, from principal.
-After those fixed amounts are satisfied, the remaining net income flows to residuary and remainder beneficiaries under the rules in section 14-7406.
+A beneficiary entitled to a specific dollar amount receives interest or another amount provided by the will, trust terms, or applicable law.
+That payment comes first from net income.
+If net income falls short, it comes from principal.
+After those fixed amounts are satisfied, the remaining net income flows to residuary and remainder beneficiaries.

 This layered approach prevents one group of beneficiaries from absorbing funds that belong to another.
 It also gives fiduciaries a clear order of priority when assets need to be allocated across competing claims during estate settlement.